 Justification of Red List Category

 Since 1900, its range has decreased by 90%, with most of this decline occurring between 1900 and 1950 (Tubaro et al.1994, Tubaro and Gabelli 1999).
-In 1992-1993, the extent of occurrence in Argentina was estimated at 8,000 km2, the area of occupancy at 150 km2 and the population at c.7,500 birds (Tubaro and Gabelli 1999).
-In 2004, a detailed study estimated the extent of occurrence in Argentina at 4,810 km2, and hence a range contraction of 30% within 10 years, with an area of occupancy of 512 km2 and a minimum population size of 28,000 individuals (Gabelli et al. 2004).
+In 1992-1993, the extent of occurrence in Argentina was estimated at 8,000 km2 and the area of occupancy at less than 150 km2 (Tubaro and Gabelli 1999).
+In 2004, a more detailed study estimated the extent of occurrence in Argentina at 4,810 km2, and hence a range contraction of 30% within 10 years, with an area of occupancy of 517 km2 (Gabelli et al. 2004).
 These are concentrated in south-west Buenos Aires and adjacent La Pampa, with records in Entre Ríos, San Luis, Córdoba and Corrientes (Tubaro and Gabelli 1999, R. Fraga in litt.
 2012).

-It inhabits natural grasslands (vegetation height of 29-45 cm), including land abandoned for 5-15 (or more) years (Tubaro et al. 1994).
-Some birds breed and winter in planted pastures and cultivated fields with a similar vegetation structure (Tubaro and Gabelli 1999).
+It inhabits natural grasslands (vegetation height of 29-45 cm) dominated by Stipa spp., including land abandoned for at least five years (Tubaro and Gabelli 1993, 1999, Tubaro et al. 1994, Cozzani et al. 2004).
+Some birds breed and winter in planted pastures and cultivated fields with a similar vegetation structure (Tubaro and Gabelli 1999, Gabelli et al. 2004).
 However, a study in Buenos Aires province found that 90% of reproductive groups were present in natural grasslands with high vegetation cover (Fernandez et al. 2004).
 It can coexist with cattle, but apparently avoids planted pasture, as well as areas where grazing is more intensive and vegetation height is consequently lower (Tubaro and Gabelli 1999).
-Breeding occurs between mid-October and November, and 3-4 eggs are laid (Azpiroz 2005).
+Maintenance of moderate grazing regimes appears to favour the species (Zalba et al. 2008).
+In eastern Buenos Aires, wintering individuals were recorded in small patches of Cortaderia selloana within and agricultural matrix (Pretelli et al. 2013).
+Although it is currently resticted to a lowlands, this is thought to be a by-product of the species's range retraction, as there have been historical records at higher altitudes (Tubaro and Gabelli 1999, Fernandez et al. 2004).
 The diet includes seeds, insects and shoots.
+The species is gregarious thoughout the year, with breeding territories packed together in groups (Tubaro and Gabelli 1999).
+Breeding occurs between mid-October and November, and 3-4 eggs are laid (Azpiroz 2005) in nests on the ground, concealed under grasses (Tubaro and Gabelli 1999).
+It forms large flocks outside the breeding season (Tubaro and Gabelli 1999).
 There is some northwards movement in winter, but it is primarily resident (Tubaro and Gabelli 1999).

 Other factors may interact with habitat loss, including high rates of nest predation (Cozzani et al. 2004), although recent studies in Uruguay suggest that this may have only a limited effect (A. Azpiroz in litt.
 2007).
-Trampling by cattle (Gabelli et al. 2004), and brood parasitism by Shiny Cowbird Molothrus bonariensis (Cozzani et al. 2004, Gabelli et al. 2004) could also influence productivity, although parasitism appears to be rare (Cozzani et al. 2004, A. Azpiroz in litt.
-2007).
-Maintenance of moderate grazing regimes appears to favour the species (Zalba et al. 2008).
-Competition with Long-tailed Meadowlark S. loyca and White-browed Blackbird Leistes superciliaris could negatively influence this species (Tubaro and Gabelli 1999), although studies have found no evidence that presence of either species affects site selection (Gabelli et al. 2004).
+Trampling by cattle (Gabelli et al. 2004), and brood parasitism by Shiny Cowbird Molothrus bonariensis (Cozzani et al. 2004, Gabelli et al. 2004) could also influence productivity, although parasitism appears to be rare (Gochfeld 1979, Cozzani et al. 2004, Azpiroz 2015).
+Competition with Long-tailed Meadowlark L. loyca and White-browed Blackbird L. superciliaris could negatively influence this species (Tubaro and Gabelli 1999), although studies have found no evidence that presence of either species affects site selection (Gabelli et al. 2004, Fernandez et al. 2004).
 Capture for trade is not currently extensive (Tubaro and Gabelli 1999), but in 1988 over 100 birds were seen in local markets (Bertonatti and Tubaro 1993).

 Conservation Actions Underway

 It is protected under Brazilian and Uruguayan law and from trapping in Argentina.
 Studies have clarified its distribution, numbers and habitat requirements (Tubaro et al. 1994, Tubaro and Gabelli 1999, Fernandez et al. 2004, Gabelli et al. 2004, Azpiroz 2005).

 21 cm.
 Striking icterid.
 Male upperparts and most underparts black, edged brown.
 Bright red supraloral stripe, throat and breast.
 Cream eyebrow.
 Black underwing-coverts.
 Female much browner and more streaked, with pinky-red centre to belly and buffy throat.
 Similar spp.
 Long-tailed Meadowlark S. loyca has pale underwing-coverts, longer tail, and browner coloration.
 White-browed Blackbird Leistes superciliaris has much shorter bill.
 Voice Short, buzzy series of high-pitched notes.
 Dull, raspy jzeet call.